wmmihaa/azureiotbootcamp/labs/Lab3.md

  };
  ```

+8. Un-comment the the call to the **queryTwins** (inside the twin.update callback).
-8. Run the script.
+9. Run the script.
 Certify that the first query returns your device while the second returns empty.

 ### Report device properties